WebAssembly/design/AstSemantics.md

 and is a source of [nondeterminism](Nondeterminism.md).
 If program callstack usage exceeds the available callstack space at any time, a trap occurs.

+Implementations are not permitted to do implicit tail-call optimizations.
+Semantically, implementations must have an internal maximum call stack size, and every call must take up some resources toward exhausting that size.
+Of course, dynamic resources may be exhausted much earlier.
+This rule exists because otherwise programs could be written to depend on tail call optimizations in some implementations and become unportable to other implementations.
+Also, in the future, it is expected that WebAssembly will add some form of stack-introspection functionality, in which case such optimizations would be observable.

+Also, support for explicit tail calls is likely to be added in the future.

 ## Types

 ### Local Types